 Paulding, which is some 37 miles northwest of Shubuta, was an early Irish center in eastern Mississippi.
 Its Catholic church, St. Michaels’s, is the second-oldest Catholic church in the state.
 The community also has a Cistercian monastery.
 Robert Allen Sumrall (1831-1900), who married Valentine and Bridget Ryan’s daughter Margaret in 1856 in Clarke County, had an aunt Mary Sumrall (1807-1866) who married Patrick Brogan (1796-1868), an Irish-born settler of Paulding who was born in County Meath.
 Both are buried in the cemetery of St. Michael’s church in Paulding.

-As the second posting linked above also tells you, the 1900 federal census listing for Val and Bridget’s daughter Catherine Ryan Batchelor in Grant County, Arkansas, confirms that she came to America in 1853 — though one record I find in the Kilbeacon parish register (I’ll talk about this later) makes me think that Biddy and her children may have still been in Ireland in early 1854, and may have arrived in New Orleans in that year.
+As the second posting linked above also tells you, the 1900 federal census listing for Val and Bridget’s daughter Catherine Ryan Batchelor in Grant County, Arkansas, states that she came to America in 1853 — but I’ve now determined that Bridget and her children arrived in New Orleans in March 1854.

 For many years, the handful of family stories I’ve just recounted is the sum total of what I knew about the Irish origins of my Ryan family.
 Valentine Ryan’s tombstone in the Orion Baptist cemetery in Grant County, Arkansas (a photo is above, and another is at the second link above) states that he was “born in Co.
 Kilkenny, Ireland.”
 Where the family originated in County Kilkenny, I didn’t know as I was growing up and hearing stories about this family and its emigration from Ireland.
 No one in my family seemed to remember.